magento/devdocs/guides/v2.3/rest/tutorials/bulk-configurable-product/define-config-product-options.md

 ## Link the simple products to the configurable product

- Now that you have set the configurable attribute, you can link all simple products to the configurable product and execute a single call with a payload that contains an array of simple products.
+Now that you have set the configurable attribute to be `sku`, you can link all simple products to the configurable product and execute a single call with a payload that contains an array of simple products.
+To do this, specify the `sku` of the configurable product, and the `childSku` of each simple product.

  **Endpoint**